 You then have to download and install Ecobee’s app (Android and iOS) and link the thermostat to your account, as well as your Wi-Fi network.
 The app then runs you through several screens to determine your location, as well as the configuration of your HVAC system.

-The biggest difference between the $249 Ecobee3 and the $169 Lite version is that the latter doesn’t come with a separate room sensor, nor can it be paired with additional room sensors.
+The biggest difference between the $249 Ecobee3 and the $169 Lite version is that the latter doesn’t come with a separate room sensor.
+However, it can be paired with remote sensors, which can be purchased separately; a two-pack costs $57.
 This was perhaps my favorite feature of the Ecobee3, and certainly its most practical.
 However, if you have a small apartment, or a studio, this extra sensor probably isn’t worth the added cost.

 Unlike Honeywell’s Lyric T5, the Ecobee 3 Lite lacks a geofencing feature, so it won’t automatically switch from Away to Home mode if you get within a certain radius of your house.
 This can be mitigated by connecting the Ecobee to IFTTT, and using a geofencing recipe, but it is an extra step.